Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Veterans Tool Kit Program

-The Veterans Tool Kit program was developed after a survey of veterans revealed many vets are ready to re-enter the civilian workforce but lack certain tools and supplies to do so.
-The program offers cash to help unemployed veterans get those supplies and reenter the job market.
+The Veterans Tool Kit program was developed after a survey of veterans revealed that many were ready to re-enter the civilian workforce but lacked certain tools and supplies.
+The program is offered in partnership with ARIZONA@WORK and the Arizona Housing Coalition, and provides funding to help veterans cover expenses associated with beginning employment, including work clothes, tools, protective equipment, transportation, and essential electronic devices.

-To qualify, veterans must live in Arizona, be enrolled in an Arizona Department of Economic Security Employment Program, and identify the job they need supplies for.
-This program has limited funding–there is a cap of just under $800 per applicant, and the program pauses when that year’s funding is exhausted.
+To qualify, veterans must live in Arizona and identify the job for which they need supplies.
+They must also enroll in an Arizona Job Connection with ARIZONA@WORK.
+Applications cannot be submitted more than five days after the veteran starts the job.
+This program has limited funding, and the program pauses when that year’s funding is exhausted.

 The Arizona Military Family Relief Fund